velinbta/Programing-Fundamentals-Java-January-2023/List/BombNumbers-05/README.txt

 6

 Comment 3:
 Detonations are performed from left to right.
-We could not detonate the second occurrence of 7 because it’s already destroyed by the first occurrence.
+We could not detonate the second occurrence of 7 because it is already destroyed by the first occurrence.
 The numbers [1, 2, 3] survive.
 Their sum is 6.

 Input 4:
 1 1 2 1 1 1 2 1 1 1